MedicAlert: Protocol and publicity

 The MedicAlert IDs worn by members are designed to mimic regular jewelry (such as bracelets, necklaces, ID tags, etc.) with the addition of the distinctive MedicAlert engraved tag.
 The personalized jewelry bears the words "Medic Alert" and the Staff of Asclepius, the universal symbol of the medical profession, on the obverse side, and important medical information and a personalized MedicAlert ID number on the back of the tag.
 Medical personnel can call the MedicAlert 24-hour Emergency Hotline and provide the ID number on the back of the ID to get more detailed medical information on the member.

 Members' conditions and allergies are reviewed by medically trained staff and prioritized in the order of importance that an emergency health professional would assess a patient.
 The prioritized conditions are then transferred onto a members emblem and wallet card, while more detailed information is contained at MedicAlert ready to pass on in an emergency situation.

 While IDs may change depending on country and availability, the two main MedicAlert IDs are bracelets and necklaces, the former being the most popular.
 MedicAlert has teamed up with Citizen Watch Co. to provide a line of watches that include the Citizen Watch Co.
 Eco-Drive watch with the customized engraving and logo of MedicAlert.

 In the 1980s the IDs were publicized in conjunction with the insurance industry, The Epilepsy Foundation, and The American Diabetes Association, amongst other foundations.
-Celebrities also participated in the campaign (including comedienne Carol Burnett, whose bracelet is symbolically the one-millionth).
+Celebrities also participated in the campaign (including comedian Carol Burnett, whose bracelet is symbolically the one-millionth).